Travel Impacts

 WHAT TO DO IF YOU THINK YOUR ROUTINE TRIPS COULD BE IMPACTED

-We are asking the community to consider one or more of the following options on match days if you believe your routine travel could be affected by the Tournament:
+You are strongly encouraged to consider one or more of the following options on match days if you believe your routine travel could be affected by the event:

 • Reduce non-essential trips – for example, work remotely if you can